hadashiA/helm-rubygems-local/README.md

 ### `M-x helm-rubygems-local`

 `gem list` interface of helm.

-`BUNDLE_GEMFILE=/path/to/Gemfile bundle exec gem list` if Gemfile found parent directories.
+`BUNDLE_GEMFILE=/path/to/Gemfile bundle exec gem list` if found Gemfile to parent directories.

 source is `helm-c-source-rubygems-local`.